2019–20 Australian bushfire season: Western Australia

 Two bushfires burnt in Geraldton on 13 November, damaging homes and small structures.

 A fire broke out in Yanchep at 2:11 pm on 11 December, immediately triggering an emergency warning for Yanchep and Two Rocks.
 The fire led to a service station exploding.
 On 12 December, temperatures in excess of 40 C exacerbated the fire, and the emergency warning area doubled including parts of Guilderton and Brenton Bay further north.
 On 13 December, increased temperature conditions resulted in the fire burning in excess of 5,000 hectare, with the fire front over 1.5 km in length.
 As of 13 December 2019, the emergency warning area stretched from Yanchep north to Lancelin over 40 km away.
 By 16 December, the fire was considered contained and the alert downgraded to watch and act.
 Approximately 13000 hectare were burnt; only two buildings were damaged, both within the first day of the fire starting.

 In December fires in the region around Norseman blocked access to the Eyre Highway and the Nullarbor and caused the highways of the region to be blocked, so as to prevent any recurrence of the 2007 death of truck drivers on the Great Eastern Highway.

 Between 26 December 2019 and 1 January 2020, as a result of a lightning strike, a fire tore through 40000 hectare of land in Stirling Range National Park in the southwest of the state, burning more than half of the park.
 The pyrocumulus cloud from the fires could be seen 80 km south in Albany.
 By New Year's Day 2020 a crew of 200 firefighters brought the fire back to advice level without any loss of life or major property damage (a park ranger hut and hiking tracks were destroyed).
 However, conservationists raised concerns for the potential loss of rare and unique flora and fauna that live in the park, which contains over 1500 such species within its boundaries, including a rare population of quokkas (one of few in mainland Western Australia).
 A local politician, firefighters, farmers and tourism operators called on Western Australian Emergency Minister Fran Logan to invest in local firefighting assets for the area in order to make sure the tourist destination was properly protected.

 Tasmania

 In late October 2019, four bushfires were burning near Scamander, Elderslie and Lachlan.
 Emergency warnings were issued at Lulworth, Bothwell and Lachlan.
 A large fire near also burnt over 4000 ha.
-Lighting strikes subsequently started multiple fires in Southwest Tasmania.
+Lightning strikes subsequently started multiple fires in Southwest Tasmania.
 On 20 December 2019, a fire was started in the north east, which spread to 15000 ha and destroyed one home; a man was charged with starting the fire.

 Two fires continued to burn in January 2020.
 A fire in the Fingal Valley, in north-eastern Tasmania, started on 29 December, and a fire at Pelham, north of Hobart, started on 30 December.
 As of 16 January 2020 the Fingal fire had burnt over 20000 ha and the Pelham fire over 2100 ha.